Murders of Jennifer Ertman and Elizabeth Peña: Background

 Elizabeth Christine Peña (June 21, 1977 – June 24, 1993) and Jennifer Lee Ertman (August 15, 1978 – June 24, 1993) were close friends who both attended Waltrip High School.

-Although the girls were just over one year in age difference, both sets of parents approved of their friendship, with Peña's father viewing Ertman—a modest girl who had only recently begun experimenting with makeup—as a "positive influence" on his daughter, later recollecting that, shortly after the two became friends at Waltrip High School, Peña "just straightened up her act" following a brief streak of teenage rebellion in his daughter before her 1992 enrollment at the school.
+Although the girls were just over one year in age difference, both sets of parents approved of their friendship, with Peña's father viewing Ertman—a modest girl who had only recently begun experimenting with makeup—as a "positive influence" on his daughter, later recollecting that, shortly after the two became friends at Waltrip High School, Peña "just straightened up her act" following a brief streak of teenage rebellion before her 1992 enrollment at the school.

 June 24, 1993

-At 4:15 p.m. on June 24, 1993, Ertman's father, Randy, drove his only daughter to Peña's home.
+At 4:15 p.m. on June 24, 1993, Ertman's father, Randy, drove his daughter to Peña's home.
 At approximately 8 p.m., Peña's mother, Melissa, drove the two girls to the home of their friend Gina Escamilla, who lived in the Spring Hill Apartments and who was hosting a pool party for her school friends.
 As both girls exited the car, Peña assured her mother she and her friend would be home by their agreed 11:30 p.m. curfew.

 When the pair realized they were going to be late returning home, they decided to leave the party to conform to the curfew both had promised their parents.

 Ertman and Peña decided to take a 10-minute shortcut to Peña's residence in Oak Forest by following the railroad tracks and passing through T.C.
 Jester Park.
 This location was approximately one mile from Peña's home.

 Gang initiation

-The girls were walking along White Oak Bayou when they encountered six gang members drinking beer shortly after holding the gang initiation ceremony of 17-year-old Raul Villarreal.
+The girls were walking along White Oak Bayou when they encountered six gang members drinking beer shortly after the gang initiation ceremony of 17-year-old Raul Villarreal.

-Villarreal had no previous history of gang membership but had engaged in this initiation ceremony whereby he had been forced to fight several gang members for five minutes successively before they judged whether to accept him.
+Villarreal had no previous history of gang membership but had engaged in this initiation ceremony whereby he had been forced to fight several gang members before they judged whether to accept him.
 By approximately 10:30 p.m., Villarreal had successfully fought two gang members before being beaten midway through his fight with the third member.
 As he lay writhing and moaning on the ground after being temporarily knocked unconscious, the gang members conferred privately to discuss whether to accept Villarreal as a member.

-Minutes later, the leader of the gang, Peter Cantu, approached Villarreal, exclaiming: "You're in!
-Dude, you're a badass!
-You're welcome to hang with us anytime!"
-Villarreal then sat alongside the other gang members, relaxing, talking, trading insults and compliments, and drinking beer.
-Shortly thereafter, he held a beer aloft, proclaiming things were to be great.
+Minutes later, the leader of the gang, Peter Cantu, told Villarreal that he had been approved, and Villarreal sat alongside the other gang members, talking and drinking beer.